nihb333/nihb333/README.md

 - 👋 Hi, I’m @nihb333
-- 👀 I’m interested in network observability
+- 👀 I’m interested in BGP - anything BGP :)
-- 🌱 I’m currently learning about github and marketing (dont ask)
+- 🌱 I’m currently learning about github
 - 💞️ I’m looking to collaborate on numerous items
 - 📫 How to reach me nihbster@gmail.com or nihb on #ix